OpenSecuritySummit/oss2018/content/participant/certdev/avi-douglen.md

   - Getting more women in Cyber-security
   - Recruiting Appsec Talent
   - Agile practices for security teams
-  - OWASP DEVSECOPS STUDIO
+  - OWASP DevSecOps Studio
-  - CREATING APPSEC METRICS AND VISUALISATION
+  - Creating Appsec metrics and visualisation
-  - A SEAT AT THE TABLE
+  - A seat at the table
-  - ADDING PRIVACY BY DESIGN IN SECURE APPLICATION DEVELOPMENT
+  - Adding Privacy by Design in Secure Application Development
-  - CROSSING THE RIVER BY FEELING THE STONES
+  - Crossing the river by feeling the stones

 ---